Dynamic control of photon-magnon interactions via secondary magnon excitation: Design and Numerical Modeling of the Hybrid Photon-Magnon System

-As shown in Fig. \ref{fig:py-yig-comb}a, the permalloy–resonator system exhibits only weak coupling, which is expected due to the metallic nature of permalloy that introduces higher damping and noise.
-In our model, we observe a coupling constant of \(g=0.11\) corresponding to this interaction.
-In contrast, Fig. 2b demonstrates that the YIG–resonator system exhibits strong coupling (\(g=0.25\)), attributable to the low damping and high spin-wave coherence of the magnetic material involved.
-Interestingly, in the combined system (Fig. \ref{fig:py-yig-comb}c), the permalloy mode displays a markedly enhanced coupling signature compared to its isolated behavior, while the YIG coupling appears slightly diminished.
-We note that fitted values are now \(g_1=0.2\) (of permalloy) and \(g_2=0.21\) (of YIG), a simultaneous enhancement of permalloy-resonator coupling (seen at crossing marked P1 in Fig. \ref{fig:py-yig-comb}c) and reduction of YIG-resonator coupling (crossing P2).
+Interestingly, in the combined system (Figure \ref{fig:py-yig-comb}c), the permalloy mode displays a markedly enhanced coupling signature compared to its isolated behavior, while the YIG coupling appears slightly diminished.
+We note that fitted values are now \(g_1=0.2\) (of permalloy) and \(g_2=0.21\) (of YIG), a simultaneous enhancement of permalloy-resonator coupling (seen at crossing marked P1 in Figure \ref{fig:py-yig-comb}c) and reduction of YIG-resonator coupling (crossing P2).
 This suggests a redistribution of interaction strength facilitated by the resonator’s photon mode, emphasizing the role of photon mediation in enabling effective magnon–magnon interactions between spatially separated magnetic elements.